Michael Lembaris, PsyD

 Supervision and Consultations

 I offer clinical consultations and supervision for mental health clinicians working with patients in once or twice weekly psychotherapy.
-Some of those who find such services helpful are interested in learning more about psychoanalytic thought and practice, while others are more concerned with an immediate clinical difficulty or impasse they happen to be facing.
+Some of those who find such services helpful are interested in learning more about psychoanalytic thought and practice, while others are more concerned with an immediate clinical difficulty or impasse.
 Depending on your needs, we can meet a few times or more regularly.

 I follow the supervisory practices and philosophy built into a number of psychoanalytic traditions.
 This involves the use of process notes prepared by the supervisee ahead of time.
 Having such notes allows for clearer, more powerful demonstrations of various dynamics alive in the treatment than tends to be possible with less formal supervisory structures.